Someone-Else-Was-Taken/BetterNether-Reforged/README.md

 Known Issues and Unfinished Content:
-- Nether Cities don't spawn
+- Nether Cities don't spawn (Now in progress)

-- Fireflies aren't implemented
+- Fireflies aren't implemented (Now in progress)

 - Caves don't support many features from other mods

-- Modded Mobs don't spawn
+- Modded Mobs don't spawn (Waiting for Fireflies)

 - Server works now, however it runs into unique crashes.
 I would recommend LAN for now.